About Me

 Founder of KAI Automation Systems

-My path into automation started unusually: in the Royal Netherlands Navy.
-There I learned how important clear processes, direct communication, and reliability are.
-These principles shape my work to this day.
+My path into automation started in an unexpected place: the Royal Netherlands Navy.
+That's where I learned how much clear processes, direct communication, and reliability matter.
+It still shapes how I work today.

-After studying International Business in Amsterdam, I worked as a process manager at various companies.
-My focus was always on understanding processes, improving them, and building them so teams can work efficiently without unnecessary friction.
+After studying International Business in Amsterdam, I worked as a process manager and consultant at various companies.
+I've always been about one thing: understanding processes, improving them, and setting things up so teams can work smoothly – without unnecessary back and forth.

-Particularly formative was a project during the startup phase of an international delivery service.
-From a proverbial blank slate emerged a central system connecting all departments.
-Processes that were previously manual, slow, and error-prone suddenly ran smoothly, traceably, and automated.
+A formative project was one during the startup phase of an international delivery service.
+From nothing to a central system that connected everything.
+What used to be manual, slow, and error-prone suddenly ran smoothly and was largely automated.

-To implement modern AI not only technically but also in compliance with regulations and responsibly, I completed the AI License (WIFI Tyrol).
-This deepened not only the technical foundations but also European regulation, ethics, data protection, and the legal requirements of modern AI applications.
+To make sure I'm using AI not just competently but responsibly, I completed the AI Licence (WIFI Tyrol).
+That covered not just the tech side, but also European regulation, ethics, data protection, and the legal bits – everything that matters when you work with modern AI.

 My Approach